schorschii/CustomerDB-Server/docs/JSON REST API.md

 ```

 ## `customerdb.read.customer` - get details of a customer with files
 Use this method to get customer's files.
-It is necessary to query files per customer individually because otherwise, the JSON response with files for all customers can get too big and cause memory error on server and client.
+It is necessary to query files per customer individually because otherwise, the JSON response with files for all customers can get too big and cause JSON parsing errors on server and/or client.
 ### Parameters
 - `customer_id` - the ID of the customer to get
 - `username` - username for authentication